launix-de/memcp/README.md

 - <b>versatile:</b> Use it in big mainframes to gain analytical performance, use it in embedded systems to conserve flash lifetime
 - Columnar storage: Stores data column-wise instead of row-wise, which allows for better compression, faster query execution, and more efficient use of memory.
 - In-memory database: Stores all data in memory, which allows for extremely fast query execution.
-- Build fast REST APIs directly in the database (they are faster because there is no network connection / SQL layer in between)
+- Build fast REST APIs and microservices directly in the database (they are faster because there is no network connection / SQL layer in between)
 - OLAP and OLTP support: Can handle both online analytical processing (OLAP) and online transaction processing (OLTP) workloads.
 - Compression: Lots of compression formats are supported like bit-packing and dictionary encoding
 - Scalability: Designed to scale on a single node with huge NUMA memory